robolab-pavia/slr-kit/slrkit_projects.md

 * `input_file`: path to the bibliographical database to import. **Important:** this field is not pre-filled by the `init` command, the user **must** fill it before running the `import` command.
 This file is committed to `git` repository by the `record` command;
 * `type`: type of the database to import.
 Actually the only supported type is `RIS`;
 * `output`: name of the output file.
 It is pre-filled with `<project-name>_abstracts.csv`;
-* `columns`: comma separed list of columns to import.
+* `columns`: comma separated list of columns to import.
 It is pre-filled with `title,abstract,year`.
 Additionally, a `citation` column is also imported by default.

 ### journals
 This command allows the user to retrieve a list of journals and classify them in order to filter out the not relevant ones and the papers published on them.